-Save the Crimson settings to a USB flash drive (projector) or file (web interface).
+Save the 4K40-RGB settings to a USB flash drive (projector) or file (web interface).

-- 1. If using the display panel to export settings, insert a USB flash drive (properly formatted as FAT) into the USB port on Crimson.
+- 1. If using the display panel to export settings, insert a USB flash drive (properly formatted as FAT) into the USB port on 4K40-RGB.

 - 2. Select MENU > Admin > Backup & Restore.

 - 3. Select the backup option.

 - On the projector, select Backup to USB.

 - On the web interface, select Backup to File.

-A default name is assigned.
+- A default name is assigned.

+- 4. To edit the backup file name, select the up arrow and select Enter.

+- To save the name, navigate down and select SAVE.

+The backup file is exported.